 Nestled in the southwest corner of Michigan, along the banks of the St. Joseph River, the City of Buchanan began as a milling town and today is part of Michigan’s wine country.

-The city has two historical districts with restaurants, shops and events.
-The Downtown Buchanan National Register Historic District is in the heart of the city center and includes buildings from the 1840s through the 1960s in an array of architectural styles.
-The Buchanan North and West Neighborhood National Register Historic District includes over 700 homes, barns and properties that once belonged to city leaders, merchants and business leaders.
-The district includes more than 20 architectural styles featuring Bungalow, Queen Anne, and Italianate homes.
+The city has two historical districts with restaurants, shops, and events.
+The first is the Buchanan Downtown Historic District, which is located in the heart of the city center and includes buildings from the 1840s through the 1960s.
+The second is the Buchanan North and West Neighborhood Historic District, which includes over 700 homes, barns, and properties that once belonged to city leaders, business leaders, and merchants.
+The district has more than 20 architectural styles featuring Bungalow, Queen Anne, and Italianate homes.

-The St. Joseph River offers boating, kayaking and fishing with a boat launch off Red Bud Trail.
-The McCoy Creek Trail runs through the city for walking, running and biking.
+The St. Joseph River offers boating, kayaking, and fishing with a boat launch off Red Bud Trail.
+The McCoy Creek Trail runs through the city and helps residents stay active.

-There is plenty to enjoy in addition to recreation, including classes at The Buchanan Art Center; the Saturday farmer’s market at the Common outdoor venue; and Thursday night concerts throughout the summer.
+There is plenty to enjoy in addition to recreation, including taking classes at the Buchanan Art Center; shopping at the outdoor farmers market at Buchanan Common on Saturdays; and watching weekly concerts downtown in the summertime.